aesirkth/Fafnir/README.md

 | 0x125  | 0   | 0xF3    | Invalid override command |
 | 0x125  | 0   | 0xF4    | Invalid pin given in override command |

-where `systemState` is of type: Note this is different to the launch sequence numbers from above.
+The state we're changing to is of type equal to this C `enum`:
 ```c
 typedef enum {
     STATE_IDLE,